-eleatic.
-While the form of Colyvan's argument is correct and could be used to show the inapplicability of the eleatic principle, the examples themselves are unsuccessful.
-In the end, I sketch a platonist view concerning mathematical objects which captures some of the advantages of each side.
-We can adopt both the eleatic's claim that causal efficacy is central to our beliefs about how to understand the ontology of scientific theory and the indispensabilist's claim that some mathematical propositions are true.
+In this paper, I first introduce the indispensabilist and eleatic positions, framing the debate so that it avoids being question-begging.
+Then I show that Colyvan's argument is not decisive against the eleatic.
+While the form of Colyvan's argument is correct and could in principle be used to show the falsity of the eleatic principle, the examples themselves are unsuccessful.
+Parallel considerations from the eleatic also fail to decide the matter, as does close examination of the indispensabilist's main argument against the eleatic, the doubletalk criticism.
+In the end, I sketch a platonist view of mathematics which, while not entailed by the central arguments of this paper, captures some of the advantages of each side, allowing us to maintain both the eleatic's claim that causal efficacy is central to our beliefs about how to understand the ontology of scientific theory and the indispensabilist's claim that some mathematical propositions are true.

-§2.
-Quine's Argument
+2. Quine's Argument

-Quine's indispensability argument proceeds as follows.
+Quine's indispensability argument QI proceeds as follows.2

-- QI QI1.
-We should believe the theory which best accounts for our sense experience.
-QI2.
-If we believe a theory, we must believe in its ontological commitments. - QI3.
+- QI1.
+We should believe only the theory which best accounts for our sense experience. - QI2.
+Our belief in a theory entails belief in all of its ontological commitments. - Q13.
 The ontological commitments of any theory are the objects over which that theory first-order quantifies. - QI4.
 The theory which best accounts for our sense experience first-order quantifies over mathematical objects. - QIC.
 We should believe that mathematical objects exist.

 QI follows from Quine's general method for determining the ontological commitments of a theory.
-First, QI1 - QI2, we choose a best theory.
+First, QII-QI2, we choose a best theory.
 Then, QI3, we regiment that theory in a canonical language of first-order logic with identity.
-Last, QI4, we examine the domain of quantification of the theory to see what objects the theory requires in order to come out as true.
+Last, QI4, we examine the domain of quantification of the theory to see which objects the theory requires in order to come out as true.